vivocha/extension-sdk/README.md

 class DummyChannel extends ChannelAPI<DummyChannelRecord> {...}
 ```

-- Implement the following methods, to add all the functionalities of a Channel:
+- Implement the following methods, to add all the functionalities required by a Channel:

   - Capabilities method, `capabilities()`, that returns the description of what the Channel can do: types of supported messages, direction etc...
 Vivocha "invokes" it through calling the `/channel/capabilities` API endpoint;
   - settings method, `settings()`, that returns a JSON Schema object; Vivocha needs to know these settings to create the Campaign Builder configuration UI for the Channel; Vivocha "invokes" it through calling the `/extension/settings` API endpoint;